Nagi-masashi/Kubernetes-The-Hard-Way-in-Microsoft-Azure/README.md

 This tutorial it was built on azure, not on GCP.
 Kubernetes version is from 1.21 to 1.24.
 I also installed Octant, antrea-octant-plugin, Antrea Container Networking and AVI Kubernetes Operator (AKO) for Ingress.
-If no VM is specified, execute the command from bastion.
+When building a cluster, if no VM is specified, execute the command from bastion.

 # Cluster Details
 + kubernetes v1.24.0